-No matter what you use a crossbow for – from hunting to target shooting—having a good scope is crucial.
-With any optical instruments, though, the price can shoot up astronomically quickly.
+No matter what you use a crossbow for—be it for hunting or target shooting—having a good scope is crucial.
+However, as with any optical instruments, the price can shoot up astronomically pretty quickly.
 Finding the best crossbow scope for the money can be like finding a needle in a haystack.

 Though it can be difficult to find what you are looking for, you do not need to compromise on quality for the sake of affordability when it comes to crossbow scopes.
 Using this list as a guide will help you find the best crossbow scope without investing tons of time.

-The first thing to consider when choosing the your scope is your own personal budget.
-Optical instruments vary widely in price points, so setting your expectations early will help narrow the field of options.
-There is no sense looking at scopes over your budget.
+The first thing to consider when choosing your scope is your own personal budget.
+Optical instruments vary widely in price points, so setting your expectations early on will help narrow your field of options.
+There is no sense in looking at scopes that are over your budget.

 The second thing to consider when choosing is the top distance from which you plan to shoot.
 Normally, the more magnification needed, the higher the price tag.
-Determine exactly what you need from your scope to ensure you are not disappointed with the one you choose.
+Determine exactly what you need from your scope to ensure that you are not disappointed with the one you choose.

-The Centerpoint 3×32 Rifle Scope with 30-Yard Parallax is a good stripped down, cheap option for a crossbow scope.
-It has multi-coated lenses as well, which is a benefit.
+The CenterPoint 3×32 Rifle Scope with 30-Yard Parallax is a good stripped down, cheap option for a crossbow scope.
+It has multi-coated lenses, which is a benefit.
 The coating on the lens decreases glare and reflections in any light conditions at different times of day or night.

-Another great and helpful feature of this crossbow scope is that it holds its adjustments quite well for longer periods of time.
-You do have to affix it tightly to the crossbow.
-Once you have done that, though, it holds adjustments consistently, even after many uses over long periods of time.
+Another great and helpful feature of this crossbow scope is that it holds its adjustments quite well for longer periods.
+You do have to affix it tightly to the crossbow, though.
+Once you have done that, it holds its adjustments consistently, even after many uses over extended periods.

-Though it does have many good features, the Centerpoint 3×32 Rifle Scope with 30-Yard Parallax does have some noticeable downsides.
+Though it does have many good features, the CenterPoint 3×32 Rifle Scope with 30-Yard Parallax does have some noticeable downsides too.
 First of all, though it holds adjustments well, the image quality itself leaves something to be desired.
-In some situations, the image appears foggy.
+In some situations, the image appears a bit foggy.

-Another drawback is that this scope is primarily made for close range targets.
-Though this scope does work well up to that thirty yard distance, after that point things become less accurate.
-If you are planning on hunting or long distance shooting, this scope may be a disappointment to you.
+Another drawback is that this scope is primarily made for close-range targets.
+Though this scope does work well up to that promised 30-yard distance, after that point, things become less accurate.
+If you are planning on hunting or long-distance shooting, this scope may be a disappointment to you.

-Unfortunately, the SA Sports 4×32 Illuminated Multi-Reticle Crossbow Scope does have some cons.
-For one thing, this scope is heavier compared to other options on the market right now.
+Unfortunately, the SA Sports 4×32 Illuminated Multi-Reticle Crossbow Scope does have some cons too.
+For one thing, this scope is heavier compared to other options on the market.
 This means you will likely notice the added weight the first time you use the scope on your bow.

 Another issue comes from the cap on the battery compartment.
 As your scope gets more and more complicated, the need for batteries becomes apparent.
-The cap on this scope, though, is not made as well as the rest of the scope.
+Unfortunately, the cap on this scope is not made as well as the rest of the scope.
 After a few uses, the threads strip, making the cap useless.

-The accuracy of this scope is really where its qualities shine through the most clearly.
+The accuracy of this scope is really where its qualities shine through the most.
 The red dot is incredibly accurate, even at long distances.
 Even up to one hundred feet, the scope is still very accurate up to a few inches.
-This scope packs the punch of a much more expensive option.
+It packs the punch of a much more expensive option too.

-Like the previous options, though, the BSA 30mm Red Dot Scope with 5 MOA is not without its problems.
-For one though, though it technically has eleven different brightness levels, the only noticeable change happens within the highest couple levels.
+Like the previous options, the BSA 30mm Red Dot Scope with 5 MOA is not without its problems.
+For one, though it technically has 11 different brightness levels, the only noticeable change happens within the highest couple levels.
 This can be disappointing for some.

 Another drawback is that the adjustment knobs do not lock into place after you have adjusted them.
 This means that they can be easily knocked out of alignment by a slight, accidental bump.
-This can be very annoying for hunters focused on prey.
-It could make you miss an opportunity.
+This can be very annoying for hunters who are focused on their prey as it could make you miss an opportunity.

 Lisa loves the outdoors and enjoys exploring a wide-range of activities.
 A mother of 3 whose seen far too many friends suffer from cancer, she believes Pink Crossbow reflects a sport for LIFE.
 It's a reminder that archery belongs to everyone regardless of age, size, or gender...and real enthusiasts aren't afraid to wear pink!